Outline

 Embracing your company’s ethos will help build a positive and trustworthy brand image.
 This will strengthen your reputation and even set you apart from your competitors.

-As your brand evolves, your brand book should evolve with it.
 Netflix is a great example of this.
-As a startup it was a rent-by-mail DVD platform, and as the company shifted its product offering, the branding changed alongside to match.
+As a startup, it was a rent-by-mail DVD platform, and as the company shifted its product offering, the branding changed to match.
 You can see in the example below, that once brand awareness reached a pinnacle, Netflix was able to move to the 'N'.

 Ortto’s brand book feature empowers your entire team to always create and send on-brand messages.
 This feature will allow you to customize the appearance of your email campaign messages, as well as capture widgets placed on external data source sites.